 The Council declared its climate emergency in March 2019 committing to become carbon neutral by 2030.
-A new climate change committee has been set up to oversee this commitment
+A new climate change committee has been set up to oversee this commitment and a £250k budget was agreed to support this commitment.

 Street lights